Development of Singularities of the Skyrme Model: Background

+where $S(U):=U^*h$.
 The corresponding Euler-Lagrange Equation is the following nonlinear wave equation:

 where $\Gamma^a_{bc}$ are the Christoffel symbols of the metric $h$.
 Much is known of this equation already.
-Of particular interest is its development of singularities in the equivariant case with $m=3$ and $\mathcal{N}=S^3$ established by Shatah (see \cite{Shatah Dev}) and then generalized to rotationally symmetric, non-convex Riemannian manifolds by Shatah and Tahvildar-Zadeh (see \cite{Shatah/Tahvildar-Zadeh paper} and \cite{Dev Sing}).
+Of particular interest is its development of singularities in the equivariant case with $m=3$, $\mathcal{N}=S^3$, and $h$ the standard round metric established by Shatah (see \cite{S_wksln}) and then generalized to rotationally symmetric, non-convex Riemannian manifolds by Shatah and Tahvildar-Zadeh (see \cite{SS_Cauchy} and \cite{SCS_98}).

-The Skyrme Model is a quasilinear adaptation of Wave Maps, originally proposed by physicist Tony Skyrme (see \cite{Unified Field Theory} and \cite{Nonlinear Field Theory}) for applications to particle physics.
-Given $(\mathbb{R}^{1,m},g)$ and $(\mathcal{N},h)$ as above, a Skyrme Map, $U:(\mathcal{M},g)\rightarrow(\mathcal{N},h)$, is a critical point of the following functional also formed from the pullback of $h$ under $U$:
+The Skyrme Model is a quasilinear adaptation of Wave Maps, originally proposed by physicist Tony Skyrme (see \cite{Sk_unifld} and \cite{Sk_Nonlin}) for applications to particle physics.
+Given $(\mathbb{R}^{1,m},g)$ and $(\mathcal{N},h)$ as above, a Skyrme Map, $U:\mathbb{R}^{1,m}\rightarrow\mathcal{N}$, is a critical point of the following functional: